pie chart

 Slayers' Stronghold for it's ability to grant a creature haste.
 A very strong ability on a land.

 Basic land art was an obvious choice for me.
 I adore the full art NEO basics.
-Going to "upgrade" the normal plains to the full art ones at some point soon.
+I chose the Swamp and Mountain to represent the city and chose the Plains to represent the countryside, which all tie into Isshin's lore.

 There are no shortage of ways to build Isshin.
 Voltron, tokens, Exalted, politics, taxes/control... there are, however, a few cards that I think should at least be considered when building your own Isshin deck.